pygraphviz/pygraphviz/doc/source/reference/api_notes.rst

   There are some important differences between the PyGraphviz and NetworkX API.
 With PyGraphviz

-   - All nodes must be strings.
+   - All nodes must be of string or unicode type.
      An attempt will be made to convert other types to a string.

    - Nodes and edges are custom Python objects.
-Nodes are like string objects and edges are like tuple objects.
+Nodes are like unicode/string objects and edges are like tuple objects.
 (In NetworkX nodes can be anything and edges are two- or three-tuples.)

    - Graphs, edges, and nodes may have attributes such as color,